mattnits/ESPN-Start-Players/README.md

 ---

 ## Screenshots
+The start button is added to the top right of the screen

-![Start button inserted on top right of screen](Images/start_players_init.png)
+![Start button inserted on top right of screen](Images/start_players_init.png) Kyle Connor is on the bench when there are open positions he could be put in to play

-![Kyle Connor plays but is on bench](Images/show_start_players_before.jpg)
+![Kyle Connor plays but is on bench](Images/show_start_players_before.jpg) After pressing the start button, Connor is replaced with Kaprizov and is now in the starting lineup
 ![After pressing the button, Kyle Connor is set to play in the lineup](Images/show_start_players_after.jpg)